 Welcome to AZ Stop Falls

-AZ Stop Falls, brought to you by the Arizona Fall Prevention Coalition, is designed to provide information, advice, helpful hints and tips to help prevent falls and fall injuries by the elderly in Arizona.
+AZ Stop Falls, brought to you by the Arizona Falls Prevention Coalition, is designed to provide information, advice, helpful hints and tips to help prevent falls and fall injuries by the elderly in Arizona.
 By raising awareness of the issue and by providing advice to older adults, we hope to lower the occurrence of elderly falls in Maricopa County and across our state.
-Thank you for joining us at our National Fall Prevention Day Event on September 21, 2012!
-Remember to check back next year for information on our Annual September Event!

-The AZ Fall Prevention Coalition does not have stated or implied liability for any injuries.
+The AZ Falls Prevention Coalition does not have stated or implied liability for any injuries.

 The video was generously provided by the following: